-- a.
-Use of temporary mobile wireless communication facilities for television broadcasts or to increase capacity of a wireless network for major events may be approved through the major event permit process under Article XXI of this Chapter, taking into consideration the general requirements/location and design criteria set forth in Paragraphs (c)(1), (11), (15) and (16) of this Section. - b.
+a.
+Use of temporary mobile wireless communication facilities for television broadcasts or to increase capacity of a wireless network for major events may be approved through the major event permit process under Article XXI of this Chapter, taking into consideration the general requirements/location and design criteria set forth in Paragraphs (e d)(1), (11), (15) and (16) of this Section.

+- b.
 Use of temporary mobile wireless communication facilities or television broadcast equipment in conjunction with federal, state or local emergencies, natural disasters or similar major public interest events may be approved administratively by the City Manager or his or her designee, subject to reasonable time limitations approved by the City Manager based on the nature, scope and duration of the emergency, disaster or similar public interest event.

-(e) Wireless communication facilities in public rights-of-way: Subject to the City's permitting process, wireless communication facilities located solely within public rights-of-way shall be permitted by administrative action, based upon the following criteria:
+(e-f) Wireless communication facilities in public rights-of-way: Subject to the City's permitting process, wireless communication facilities located solely exclusively within public rights-of-way shall be permitted by administrative action of the City Manager or his or her designee, based upon the following criteria:

 - (1) The facilities must be placed on existing poles, upon replacement poles of the same dimensions or upon replacement poles of a dimension that would otherwise be permitted under existing regulations for any utility operating in the City. - (2) Any necessary wiring or cabling shall be located within the pole or, if not technically feasible, located within fully enclosed sheathing attached to the pole.
-Such sheathing shall be of the same color as the pole, shall be limited in size to that necessary to cover the wiring or cabling and may not extend out from the pole more than three (3) inches. - (3) The area of the facilities on any pole, other than sheathing enclosing wiring or cabling described in Paragraph (2) above, may not exceed fifteen (15) square feet, the facilities add no more than ten (10) feet of additional height to the pole and do not project outward in any direction a distance of more than twenty-four (24) inches. - (4) Any ground equipment shall be buried or screened by landscaping approved by the City.
-The owner of the facilities shall maintain such landscaping. - (5) Notwithstanding the administrative approval set forth in this Subsection, if an applicant is proposing to add to the total number of poles located in the area impacted by its application, or if the request does not otherwise meet the criteria contained in this Subsection, the request shall require a conditional use permit.
+Such sheathing shall be of the same color as the pole, shall be limited in size to that necessary to cover the wiring or cabling and may not extend out from the pole more than three (3) inches. - (3) The area of the facilities on any pole, other than sheathing enclosing wiring or cabling described in Paragraph (2) above, may not exceed three (3) cubic feet for antenna enclosures and seventeen (17) cubic feet for any primary equipment enclosures fifteen (15) square feet, and the facilities add no more than ten (10) feet of additional height to the pole and do not project outward in any direction a distance of more than twenty-four (24) inches. - (4) Any ground equipment shall be buried or screened by landscaping approved by the City.
+The owner of the facilities shall maintain such landscaping. - (5) ~~Notwithstanding the administrative approval set forth in this Subsection, if an applicant is proposing to add to the total number of poles located in the area impacted by its application, the City may administratively approve the application only if the proposed new pole(s) is located a minimum distance of six hundred (600) feet from any existing or other new pole proposed in the application.
+If a six hundred (600) feet spacing of poles cannot be achieved in the application, or if the request does not otherwise meet the criteria contained in this Subsection, the request shall require a conditional use permit.~~